abbbi/virtnbdbackup/README.md

 # Single file restore and instant recovery

-The `virtnbdmap` utility can be used to map full or copy type images from the stream format back into an accessible block device.
+The `virtnbdmap` utility can be used to map full or copy type backup images from the stream format into an accessible block device on the fly.
 This way, you can restore single files or even boot from an existing backup image without having to restore the complete dataset.

 The utility requires `nbdkit` to be installed on the system along with required qemu tools (`qemu-nbd`) and an loaded nbd kernel module.
 It must be executed